DrewGregory/scavhunt/README.md

 The scavenger hunt start time in the form of an ISOString.

+### DISABLE_LOCATION_TRACKING (Optional)

+Set to `true` to disable location tracking entirely.
+When enabled:
+- No location updates will be saved to the database
+- Team locations will not be displayed on the map
+- No location data will be sent from server to client

+### NEXT_PUBLIC_DISABLE_LOCATION_TRACKING (Optional)

+Set to `true` to disable client-side location tracking.
+When enabled:
+- The browser will not request location permissions from users
+- No location data will be collected from users' browsers

+**Note**: To fully disable location tracking, set both `DISABLE_LOCATION_TRACKING` and `NEXT_PUBLIC_DISABLE_LOCATION_TRACKING` to `true`.
+This ensures both server-side storage and client-side collection are disabled.

 ## Load example data

 Fill out a `challenges.csv` and `teams.csv` in `scripts`.
 Let's use the example for now: